TU-COSC-Dierbach/Practicum-02-Repo/README.md

 ## Practicum 2- Understanding `public static void main` in Java (5 pts.)

 **BACKGROUND**<br>
-Java programs generally consist of multiple file (as a "project").
+Java programs generally consist of multiple files (as a "project").
 When a project is executed, there is one file where the execution begins.
 That is the file with the special file name `main`.
 In addition, the function